 Think about how you wish to use your kitchen and the orientation of your garden.
 Consider what times of day you imagine using the kitchen most and where the position of the sun will be at that time.

-‘Some gardens may only have specific areas of the garden that gets sun at certain times of day, you probably want to have soft seating in this area and keep the kitchen out of this prime real estate,’ says Blakes London.
+'Some gardens may only have specific areas of the garden that gets sun at certain times of day,' says Annie Ebenston, lead designer at Blakes London.
+'You probably want to have soft seating in this area and keep the kitchen out of this prime real estate.'